"The trumpet shall sound,

 From primary to high school, I studied in Colegio San Antonio, of the Catholic religious order of the Capuchin Franciscan Friars Minor, in San Juan itself.

-favorite bands and singers being Simple Minds, Winger, Boston, Roxette,
+some of my favorite bands and singers being Simple Minds,

 music of Enya.

 My absolutely favorite literary work (after the Bible) is the epic masterpiece of the XX century, and perhaps of all times: John Ronald Reuel Tolkien's "The Lord of the Rings".
-Other readings that I much like include the other great allegory of Christianity written in the twentieth century, "The Chronicles of Narnia", by the great Anglican scholar Clive Staples Lewis.
-Ah, yes: and I love the most sublime novel in the Spanish language: "El Ingenioso Hidalgo Don Quijote de la Mancha", by Don Miguel de Cervantes y Saavedra.
+Other readings that I like include the other great allegory of Christianity written in the twentieth century, "The Chronicles of Narnia", by the great Anglican scholar Clive Staples Lewis.
+I think the eclectic Gilbert Keith Chesterton is one of the greatest Catholic authors of modern times.
+And I admire the most sublime novel in the Spanish language: "El Ingenioso Hidalgo Don Quijote de la Mancha", by Don Miguel de Cervantes y Saavedra.

-the "Transformers" movie took me back to my teenage years.
+admit that the "Transformers" movie took me back to my

 Since my earliest childhood I had a deep interest in animals and, to a lesser extent, in plants.
 Over the years that I have lived in and out of Puerto Rico, my pets have included caimans, tarantulas, scorpions, hermit crabs, fiddler crabs, wasps, cockroaches, water bugs, snails, octopi, shrimp, earthworms, giant millipedes, giant centipedes, screech owls, parrots, finches, fish, giant toads, axolotls, newts, clawed frogs, boa constrictors, blind snakes, racers, ameivas, galliwasps, sliders, dwarf geckoes, ball pythons, twig anoles, crested anoles, giant anoles... and probably some others that I fail to remember as I write this.
 I also once had a collection of "carnivorous" plants, namely Venus fly-traps, and a couple of "ant farms" that came to an awful end the day I accidentally left them out in the sun.
 When I was in college, I once tried to keep a small colony of Jamaican fruit bats in my room, but my grandparents would have none of it.
 I don't blame them.
 They were messy eaters, and the mess after they ate was even worse.